-- (a) Citation.
-These rules may be cited as "S.D.
+(a) Citation.
+These rule s may t be cited a as "S.D.
 Ohio Civ.
+R. 92

-R. ." - (b) Effective Date.
-The effective date of these rules as amended is December 1, 2000. - (c) Scope of Rules.
+- (b) Effective Date.
+The effective date of these Rules as amended is June 14, 2004. - (c) Scope of Rules.
 These rules govern practice and procedure in cases before the United States District Court for the Southern District of Ohio, unless otherwise ordered in a given case by the presiding judicial officer.
-These Rules apply to United States courthouses, and to the courtrooms, chambers, and ancillary portions of state courthouses or other buildings while in use by this Court under agreement with local authorities. - (d) Relationship to Prior Rules; Actions Pending on Effective Date.
+These Rules apply to United States courthouses, and to the courtrooms, chambers, and ancillary portions of state courthouses or other buildings while in use by this Court under agreement with local authorities.
+Failure to comply with these Rules may result in the imposition of sanctions. - (d) Relationship to Prior Rules; Actions Pending on Effective Date.
 These Rules supersede all previous rules promulgated by this Court.
 They govern proceedings in this Court after they take effect except to the extent that in the opinion of the Court the application to already pending cases would not be feasible or would work injustice, in which event the former rules shall govern. - (1) United States Code, Title 1, sections 1 to 5 shall, as far as applicable, govern the construction of these rules. - (2) These rules shall be construed to achieve the orderly administration of the business of this Court; to govern the practice of attorneys and parties before this Court; and to secure the just, speedy and inexpensive determination of every action.
-References to statutes, regulations or rules shall be interpreted to include revisions and amendments made subsequent to the adoption of these Rules.
+References to statutes, regulations or rules shall be interpreted to include revisions and amendments made subsequent to the adoption of these Rules. - (e) These Local Rules, supplemented by the "Electronic Filing Policies and Procedures Manual" (the "ECF Manual") as amended from time to time by the Clerk, govern use of the Electronic Case Filing ("ECF") system in this District.
+Technical terms used in these Rules have the meaning set out in the ECF Manual.

 II.
-COMMENCEMENT OF ACTION; SERVICE OF PROCESS
+COMMENCEMENT OF ACTION: SERVICE OF PROCESS

-3.1 CIVIL COVER SHEET.
+3.1 INITIAL FILINGS.

-Every complaint or other document initiating a civil action shall be accompanied by a completed civil cover sheet, on a form available from the clerk.
-This requirement is solely for administrative purposes, and matters appearing only on the civil cover sheet have no legal effect in the action.
-If the complaint or other document is filed without a completed civil cover sheet, the clerk shall file the document and shall give notice of the omission to the party filing the document that the completed civil cover sheet must be promptly filed.
+Every complaint or other document initiating a civil action shall be filed in paper with the Clerk.
+In addition, the Court requests an electronic copy of the document in portable document format (pdf) on the medium required by the ECF Manual.
+This filing shall be accompanied by a completed civil cover sheet on a form available from the Clerk.
+The civil cover sheet is solely for administrative purposes, and matters appearing only on the civil cover sheet have no legal effect in the action.
+If the complaint or other document is tendered for filing without a completed civil cover sheet, the Clerk shall file the document and shall give notice of the omission to the party filing the document that the completed civil cover sheet must be promptly filed.